MrDunn0/files-kraken/README.md

 `max_depth` - depth of files gathering.
 Zero depth is the level of your `root` directory.

 Let's say you have some directory with `run_[0-9]+` directories with raw data for each run.
-Detailed workflow explanation can found here.
+Detailed workflow explanation can be found [here](https://github.com/MrDunn0/files-kraken/blob/main/examples/advanced_example.py).
 But you want to collect only runs starting from 10th.
 Then your collector will need a matcher object.
 It can be created like this:

 ```python